 * Mathemagic: based on numerological principles, this school of magic posits that math is the guiding hand behind reality, and that no feat is too great as long as one knows the proper mathematical formula to explain its function.
 An extremely theoretical variation on technomancy, possibly reliant on enchanted calculators or smartphones to perform the necessary, eldritch calculations required as a proof on each casting.

 * Sanguinurgy: this magical tradition draws the power to function from blood, which it considers intrinsic to life.
-Can be a derivative of philosophical (likely evil) magic, and requires one Health point of blood for each rank of each spell to function.
-Provides successive +1 CS bonuses when using fresh blood of any species, human blood, blood of one's intimate friends or enemies, or one's own blood.
+Can be a derivative of philosophical (likely evil) magic, and requires one Health point of blood for each rank value of each spell to function.
+Provides successive +1 RS bonuses when using fresh blood of any species, human blood, blood of one's intimate friends or enemies, or one's own blood.